 This fund commemorates the wife of Dr. H.C.
 Ko.
 The award is given on the basis of scholastic achievement, intention for a career in clinical psychology, and demonstrated preparation toward this goal.

-Psychology Study Abroad Scholarship
+Psychology Education Abroad Scholarship

 Psychology Conference Travel Scholarship

 Scholarships are available to psychology majors to facilitate attendance at psychology conferences in which: (1) the student is presenting research, or (2) the student is currently and actively involved in working in a psychology research lab and/or on a psychology Thesis project and attendance at a psychology conference will contribute to the work the student has been doing in the psychology research lab.
 Eligible students can be awarded up to $400 if they are presenting psychological research at a conference and up to $200 if they attend a psychology conference.
 All application materials must be submitted at least one month in advance of the conference.